JonSnowbd/Schmove/readme.md

 ## Huh??

-This is exclusively a 2d aimed plugin, it will override 3d_navigation_layer settings in your project settings Layer Names to implement the custom named bitset flags.
+This is exclusively a 2d aimed plugin, a 3d version would not be hard to start on, but I have no interest in starting it for now.

-If things arent working, triple check that entities are near the top level, or configure deep_search_depth in project settings to determine how deep into a node nest Schmove will look for exporters